Support after suicide matters.

-I’m working to change how people understand, navigate & support grief.
+I’m working to change how people understand, navigate & support suicide loss.

-Through speaking, education and programmes, I offer practical, research-informed ways to support people in their own grief, and to support others, in ways they can experience as helpful.
+Through speaking, education and support programmes, I offer practical, research-informed ways to support people in their own suicide grief, and others, in ways they can experience as helpful.

 I believe most people genuinely care and want to support those around them, yet they rarely know how.
 Support can become awkward, avoidant, overwhelming, or unintentionally unhelpful.

-Consequently, grief is often managed alone, masked in front of others and experienced in silence.
+Consequently, suicide loss is often navigated alone, masked in front of others and experienced in silence.
 When people are in greatest need of support, it is most absent.

 It doesn’t have to be this way.

-With a better understanding of grief, and practical ways to to respond to others, people can feel more confident offering support in a way that can be experienced as helpful.
-And, those who are grieving can feel more understood, supported, and less alone.
+With a better understanding of suicide and suicide grief, and practical ways to respond, people can feel more confident offering support in ways that can be experienced as helpful.
+Those who are grieving can feel more understood, supported, and less alone.

 I’m Dr Shelley Brunskill-Matson.

-I help people navigate grief, and show up for others, when life gets messy and hard.
+I help people navigate suicide grief, and show up for others, when life gets messy and hard.

-As a grief and suicide-loss specialist and grief support researcher, educator and practitioner, I’ve spent my career supporting thousands of individuals through life’s most difficult times, equipping them with the practical tools that work for them.
+As a grief and suicide loss specialist, and postvention researcher, educator and practitioner, I’ve spent my career supporting thousands of individuals impacted by suicide, equipping them with practical tools that work for them.

-Recognised as a global authority on supporting children and families after suicide loss, a leading voice on grief support, and founder of the mattering-reinforcing care approach to grief support, I help individuals and teams explore how to live and work, while grieving.
+Recognised as a global authority on supporting children and families after suicide loss, and a leading voice on suicide support, I am the founder of the mattering-reinforcing care approach to grief support, I help individuals and teams explore how to live and work while grieving.
 I don’t offer empty platitudes or false positivity.
-Instead, I bring grounded hope, evidence-based insights and practical tools proven to make a difference.
+Instead, I bring grounded hope, evidence-based insights and practical tools that can make a difference.

-Whether you are grieving yourself, of doing your best to support others who are, I can help.
+Whether you are grieving yourself or doing your best to support others who are, I can help.

-My goal is simple: to bring hope, agency and genuine care to life’s hardest moments.
+My goal is simple: to bring hope, agency and genuine care following suicide loss.

 Looking for a Speaker your audience will thank you for booking?

-If your organisation employs humans, we should chat.
+If your organisation employs humans, we should talk.

-I believe most people genuinely care and want to show up for those around them when life gets messy and hard, yet they often don’t know what to say or do, so they do nothing.
+I believe most people genuinely care and want to show up for those around them when the unimaginable has happened, yet they often don’t know what to say or do, so they do nothing.

 I get it.
-None of us are taught about grief, how to navigate it or how to support others, in schools, or in leadership programmes.
+None of us are taught about suicide loss, how to navigate this form of grief, or how to support others, in school or in leadership programmes.
 And yet, it doesn’t have to be this way.

-By learning practical ways to cope, and to support others, including colleagues, friends and family, we can move from feeling unsure and awkward, to confident and present.
+By learning practical ways to cope, and support others, including colleagues, friends and family, we can move from feeling unsure and awkward to confident and present.
 More importantly, those who are grieving can feel less isolated and alone, and instead feel understood and genuinely supported.

 We can’t change what has happened.